KaradactylD/KaradactylD/README.md

 ⭐ Spin the reels for a horror-filled thrill!

 Fairy Game:
 A magical Java-based arcade game where a fairy collects colorful flowers (purple, pink, orange, blue, red) for points in an enchanted forest.
 Features dynamic flower spawning (red flowers are rare!), a pulsing mushroom glow, and a retro 90s-inspired aesthetic.
-Built with Java and Swing for smooth gameplay.
+Built with Java.
 ⭐ Flutter through the forest and rack up points!

 ## 📊 Stats